Menu

 1. MemBrite® Fix-ST 681/698 dye is reported to have better performance in STORM imaging than MemBrite® Fix 680/700 dye.

-Lysosome and Lipid Droplet Stains Validated for Super-Resolution
+Lysosome & Lipid Stains Validated for Super-Resolution

 LipidSpot™ Lipid Droplet Stains are fluorogenic neutral lipid stains that rapidly stain lipid droplets.
 The dyes can be used to stain lipid droplets in both live and fixed cells, with no wash step required.
 Cells also can be fixed and permeabilized after staining.
 LipidSpot™ stains show minimal background staining of cellular membranes or other organelles, unlike dyes like Nile Red.
 Available with green or deep-red/far-red fluorescence.